How to Create a Flowchart in Microsoft Excel

 Organize Your Life With Excel Flowcharts!

 The ability to create flowcharts in Microsoft Excel makes it a very useful and versatile tool for keeping yourself organized.
 It’s not the only option, though.
-There are several good free flowchart tools available for Windows.
+You’ll find several good free flowchart tools for Windows.